4tecture/demo-windowsdeveloper-k8shelloword/README.md

 # Docker Hello World
 This solution and docker container is intended to be used as an introcutionary sample to docker.
 You learn how to build a docker container and run it.
 Environment variables provide the ability to change the text which is displayed on the home page.
+This repository is also used for the article "ASP.NET Core Microservices in Kubernetes (AKS) betreiben" in the October 2020 issue of Windows Developer.
+This article describes how to set up an application to deploy it to Kubernetes.

 # Building the container
 - Build the image based on dockerfile